Learning Hyperparameters via a Data-Emphasized Variational Objective: Introduction

 Unfortunately, for large flexible models of practical interest, the marginal likelihood strategy appears underutilized despite being well-known for decades.
-Instead, works from the last few years in Bayesian deep transfer learning~\citep{krishnan2019efficient,shwartz2022pre,harvey2024transfer,rudner2024finetuning} employ grid searches that take multiple days.
-One obvious barrier is evaluating the marginal likelihood at all.
-For modern deep classifiers with millions of parameters, computing this high-dimensional integral seems insurmountable even for a specific $\eta$, let alone learning $\eta$ via gradient ascent.
-Laplace approximations~\citep{immer2021scalable} of marginal likelihood offer one route, but still require an expensive inner loop during iterative gradient ascent.
-Alternatively, variational Bayesian methods~\citep{jordan1999introduction,blei2017variational} offer a promisingly tractable objective function, known as the ``ELBo'', that lower bounds the log of the evidence.
-Yet for large neural networks, past studies have found such bounds not useful, producing ``worse results''~\citep{blundell2015weight} for hyperparameter learning.
+Instead, recent works in Bayesian transfer learning~\citep{krishnan2019efficient,krishnan2020specifying,shwartz2022pre,harvey2024transfer,rudner2024finetuning} employ grid searches that take \emph{multiple days}.
+One obvious barrier is evaluating the marginal likelihood.
+For modern DNNs, computing this high-dimensional integral is difficult even for a specific $\eta$.
+Learning $\eta$ via gradient ascent is tougher. \citet{immer2021scalable} offer a route to gradient-based learning of $\eta$ via a Laplace approximation of the log marginal likelihood, yet their method's runtime is expensive due to an estimated Hessian matrix.
+Alternatively, variational Bayesian methods~\citep{jordan1999introduction,blei2017variational} promise a tractable objective which lower bounds the log marginal likelihood (LML), known as the evidence lower bound (ELBO).
+However, the ELBO is not widely used to learn $\eta$ for DNNs. \citet{blundell2015weight} tried to learn hyperparameters of Bayesian neural networks (BNNs) via gradients of the ELBO but found it ``to not be useful, and yield worse results,'' although no concrete comparison was provided.